h-vn/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 # General Discussion of PSKs and PSK Identities

-Before we define any RADIUS-specific use of PSKs, we must first review the current standards for PSKs, and give general advice on PSKs and PSK identities.
+Before we define any RADIUS-specific use of PSKs, we must first review the current standards for PSKs, and give general advice on PSKs and PSK Identities.

 The requirements in this section apply to both client and server implementations which use TLS-PSK.
 Client-specific and server-specific issues are discussed in more detail later in this document.